neilralston/election_analysis/README.md

 Completed an election audit of a recent local congressional election in Colorado.

 Determined the following:
+1. Assessed Candidate results:
-1. Total number of votes cast in the election.
+* Determiend the total number of votes cast in the election.
-2. Compiled a list of all candidates receiving votes.
+* Compiled a list of all candidates receiving votes.
-3. Calculated the total votes received by each candidate.
+* Calculated the total votes received by each candidate.
-4. Calculated the percentage of votes won by each candidate.
+* Calculated the percentage of votes won by each candidate.
-5. Determined the winner of the election by popular vote.
+* Determined the winner of the election by popular vote.

+2. Assessed County results:
+* Compiled a list of all Counties where votes were cast in the election.
+* Calculated the total votes cast in each County.
+* Calculated the percentage of total votes cast in each County.
+* Determinated the County that had the largest number of votes cast.

 ### Resources